James A. Barry, Partner

 Kernahan v.
 Home Warranty Administrator of Florida, Inc., 236 N.J.
 301 (2019)

-Mr. Barry also currently serves on the Plaintiff’s Executive Committee for the Physiomesh Multicounty Litigation, MCL No. 627, currently pending in Atlantic County Superior Court.
+Mr. Barry also currently serves on the Plaintiff’s Executive Committees for the following multicounty litigations: In re Physiomesh Litigation (Flexible Composite Mesh), MCL No. 627; In re Proceed Mesh Litigation (Proceed® Surgical Mesh and Proceed® Ventral Patch Hernia Mesh), MCL 630; and In re Prolene Hernia System Mesh Litigation, MCL No. 633, each currently pending in Atlantic County Superior Court.

-Mr. Barry currently serves as a co-chair of the consumer protection law committee of the New Jersey State Bar Association and has previously served as the co-chair of the consumer law committee for the New Jersey Association for Justice.
+Mr. Barry is the past co-chair of the consumer protection law committee of the New Jersey State Bar Association and has previously served as the co-chair of the consumer law committee for the New Jersey Association for Justice.

 Prior to entering private practice, Mr. Barry served as the law clerk to current Supreme Court Justice F.J.
 Fernandez-Vina, then sitting as Presiding Judge of the Civil Division of the New Jersey Superior Court, Camden County.
 During his clerkship, Mr. Barry assisted the judge with cases involving personal injury, professional malpractice, breach of contract, environmental contamination and various other civil matters.
 Mr. Barry was also certified as a mediator during his clerkship and assisted parties with settling disputes pending before the Special Civil Part before they went to trial.